Apply To Borrow from £100 to £25,000

 Does Unsecured Loans 4 U offer long-term loans? and Can I apply for longer term loans through your website?

-Yes!
+We are not a lender so we cannot offer loans but you can apply for loans through our website.
 Monevo’s panel of lenders have loan lengths between 1 to 5 years.
 These are personal unsecured loans.
-Monevo’s lenders cater to a wide variety of customers, from prime to subprime.
+Monevo’s lenders cater to a wide variety of customers, from prime to subprime

 What To Know About Long Term Loans Before You Apply